JBouwer/boost-quickbook-support/README.md

     is simply specified inside the `language-configuration.json` file.
     I don't know how to do specify the concept of an *escaped* character in there - if possible at all.

-- The *preview* panel does not correctly display user-images.

 ## FAQ
 Some answers to potential problems can be found [here](FAQ.md).

 ## Release Notes

 ### 0.0.4
+- Modified settings functionality to reload with every _preview_ operation (no more _Reload Window_ necessary).
 - Added _Content Security Policy_, (Issue #3), and associated `quickbook.preview.security.contentSecurityPolicy` setting.
-- Modified settings functionality to reload with every _preview_ operation (no more _Reload Window_ necessary).
-- Partially fixed Issue #2, with support for `CSS` file setting & support graphics (not user-images).
+- Seemingly fixed Issue #2, with support for `CSS` file setting, support graphics & user-images.
+    > Note that:
-    > Note that at the time of writing I needed to set the _Graphics Path_ setting to:
+    > - At the time of writing I needed to set my _Graphics Path_ setting to:
-    > `vscode-resource:/BOOST_PATH/doc/src/images/` for this to work correctly - setting the _Boost Root Directory_
+    > `vscode-resource:/BOOST_PATH/doc/src/images/` for Boost graphics to resolve to the correct path - setting
-    > only did not resolve to the correct image directory.
+    > the _Boost Root Directory_ was not adequate.
+- Explicit _trusting_ of local directories for preview (See [Security](#Security) above.)

 ### 0.0.3
 - Fixed Comments that surround template expansion (and other comment) patterns.